Q: How long have you done this? etc

 Q: When & where do we get to see the photos?

 A: Teaser images asap (usually within 48 hours!.. unless you don’t want that) The rest of the photos will be available to view 6-8 weeks after the wedding date.
 Your photos will be displayed for 90 days on an online gallery at www.enjoyphotos.com.
 You, your family, and friends can use this to order professional quality prints, though only the bride & groom can spend the print credit.
 Any print credit amount included in the package is valid only through this online gallery and expires when the gallery expires.
 Special arrangements can be made for clients without internet access.

 Q: What kind of equipment will you bring with you?

-A: We bring multiple Cameras, a variety of lenses, and lighting to handle any situation.
-We use Canon, professional digital cameras (1D and 5D models) and an assortment of genuine Canon “L” lenses.
+A: I bring multiple Cameras, a variety of lenses, and lighting to handle any situation.
+I use Canon, professional digital cameras (currently own three 5D mark III’s) and an assortment of genuine Canon “L” Prime & TS-E lenses.

 Q: Who will actually take our pictures?

 A: JLB himself always plans on being there.
 Only in the case of an emergency would there be a substitution.
 This has yet to happen.

 Q: Do you take bridal party shots, family portraits, and group formal photos at the wedding?